 The employer has up to 30 April after the year end to file the completed returns.
 The assignee upon departure has a filing obligation on the immediate period before departure.
 Also where some payments such as stock option, vest post assignment period, there will be tax filing requirement for declaration of the tax on the stock option attributable to the period the individual exercised employment in Ghana.

-Do the taxation authorities in Ghana adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Ghana adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD treaty)?
 If no, are the taxation authorities in Ghana considering the adoption of this interpretation of economic employer in the future?

 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?